legobele/nivelato-staging/SECURITY.md

 - **2022**: Project did not exist.
 No vulnerabilities.
 - **2023**: Project did not exist.
 No vulnerabilities.
 - **2024**: Project did not exist.
 No vulnerabilities.
-- **2025**: Project began.
-Vulnerabilities introduced.
-None reported.
+- **2025**: Project did not exist.
+No vulnerabilities.
-- **2026**: Project shipped to production.
+- **2026**: Project began and shipped to production.
 Vulnerabilities introduced at an alarming rate.
 None reported.
 This is either very good or very bad.

 ## Contact